Angel Azazel

 Quick summary

 Azazel is not a neutral angel-name entry.
 Leviticus connects Azazel with the scapegoat ritual, while 1 Enoch develops Azazel as a transgressive Watcher figure.
-A responsible article keeps ritual, apocalyptic tradition, and later demonological interpretation separate.
+A responsible guide keeps ritual, apocalyptic tradition, and later demonological interpretation separate.

 Angel Azazel audio brief